dkblackley/dkblackley.github.io/_posts/2023-02-18-whol-gstreamer.md

 ## Gstreamer signals

 Whenever an event occurs in Gstreamer, such as [streams requiring configuring](google.com), [video changing state](google.com) or [clients leaving the stream](google.com) Gstreamer sends out a signal to notify that some work needs done.
-In our scenario, whenever there is space in the gstreamer buffer for a frame, the signal "need-data" is emitted.
+In our scenario, whenever there is space in the Gstreamer buffer for a frame, the signal "need-data" is emitted.
 We can connect a function to this method so push data to the buffer when needed.
 For example:

 {% highlight python %}
     # attaching the source element to the rtsp media